Approach to equilibrium for a particle interacting with a harmonic thermal bath: Introduction

 About the two expectations discussed above we find that the first one is met.
 This means that, in the resonant case, the probe appears to thermalize to the temperature of the bath in the sense that the average kinetic energy $D_{\alpha}(t,t)$ and average internal energy $D_{\alpha}(t,t)+\Omega^2 C_{\alpha}(t,t)$ of the probe converge exponentially fast in $t$ to values close (but not equal) to those predicted by an equilibrium state at temperature $T_B$.
 On the other hand, a Markovian evolution toward a steady state would imply that $\lim_{\tau\to\infty} C_\alpha(\tau,\tau+t)$ exists and decays exponentially in $t$.
 Although this is true if one only looks at the term of order zero in $\alpha$, strictly speaking neither of these implications is true since $C_\alpha(\tau,\tau+t)$ contains terms oscillating in $\tau$ and terms decaying as a power law in $\tau$ and $\tau+t$.
+Our results are thus consistent with the numerical results in \cite{Onofrio}.
+The implications for possible numerical simulations of the detailed behavior in $N$ $\alpha$ and $t$ of the correlation functions is briefly discussed in Section \ref{sec:discussion}.

-By studying the stochastic system obtained by neglecting the backward interaction of the probe on the bath, we show that the presence of terms decaying as a power law is due to the finite frequency spectrum of the bath.
-One expects that by letting $\mu_-\to 0$ and $\mu_+\to\infty$ one should recover the heuristically expected Ornstein-Uhlenbeck style process.
-In our model, it is very hard to take such a limit in a physically meaningful way, se the discussion in Section \ref{sec:discussion}.
-The presence of oscillatory corrections to the asymptotic behavior of $C_\alpha(s,t)$ is thus due to the backward interaction of the probe on the bath.
+To better compare with previous works, see \cite{Mori65, Weiss}, we show that the evolution of the position of the probe can be described using a generalized Langevin equation characterized by a delayed ``dissipation like" term and a random forcing.
+The delayed term and the forcing satisfy a relation analogous to the classical fluctuation dissipation theorem.
+We get some further insight by studying the stochastic system obtained by replacing the delayed dissipation with a constant friction, that is by neglecting the backward interaction of the probe on the bath.
+This analysis shows that the presence of terms decaying as a power law are due to the finite frequency spectrum of the bath while the presence of oscillatory corrections to the asymptotic behavior of $C_\alpha(s,t)$ is due to the backward interaction of the probe on the bath.
 Notwithstanding the fact that these corrections are of higher order in $\alpha$, they persist even when $N\to \infty$.